What do I need to be eligible?

 The 90% attendance requirement does not include excused absences for illness.
 If you have an exceptionality, work with your Transition Counselor (students with IEPs) or Guidance Counselor (students with 504 Plans) to make certain your attendance is properly recorded.
 Only unexcused absences count against Promise eligibility.
 Attendance is reported on report cards.

 The Promise has a compassion appeal process to review exceptions to the enrollment requirement.
-Families or students may send a letter to The Promise explaining the reason for the interruption in enrollment when the student applies for the scholarship in their senior year of high school.
+Students need to log into their Promise Portal to submit an appeal to The Promise explaining the reason for the interruption in enrollment when the student applies for the scholarship in their senior year of high school.

 Pittsburgh Public Schools is responsible for reporting academic information to The Promise for each student.
 Your Transition Counselor (for students with IEPs) or your Guidance Counselor (for students with 504 Plans) will work with your school to determine your academic progress and translate it for Promise eligibility purposes.